Job Burnout: Know the signs and how to overcome it

-You might spend years in college and tens of thousands of dollars preparing for a career.
-Or you may start a job out of high school, and work your way up to a managerial position.
-Instead, perhaps you take an entrepreneurial route dedicating incredible amounts of time, energy, and money building a business.
+You might have spent years in college preparing for a career.
+Or maybe you started a job out of high school and worked your way up to management.

-Job burnout isn’t something you get after a couple of horrible days in the office.
-It's physical and emotional exhaustion much more complicated.
+Work-related exhaustion isn’t something you get after a couple of horrible days in the office.
+It's physical and emotional exhaustion much more complicated than that.

 Job burnout comes on over time.
 It develops when an employee or entrepreneur has persistent work-related stress without the ability to manage it.